CourtneyDM/smu-class-repo/01-Class-Content/10-nodejs/01-Activities/15-BankJS/README.md

 ### Hints

-* Consider making a series of if-then or switch-case statements to identify the "type" of transaction and the "amount" involved (if relevant).
+* Consider making a series of if-else or switch-case statements to identify the "type" of transaction and the "amount" involved (if relevant).

 ### Bonuses